 Re-encounter: The Art Collection of Yakov Rubinstein

 While the part of the collection that remains in the possession of Rubinstein’s family is relatively small, it gives an impression of the collection as it once was.
 The collection is noteworthy for reflecting the diversity in early 20th-century Russian art and for preserving traces of the various manifestations of art created under the totalitarian regime.
+Special part of the collection is dedicated to Ukrainian avangard art.
 Many artists whose work is represented in the collection had to sacrifice their freedom or even their lives for their art.

 An important part of the collection features numerous sketches for stage set and costume designs.
 The most personal part of the collection contains graphic portraits of the outstanding figures of the art scene of Rubinstein’s time, reflecting the collector’s circle of friends and acquaintances and his sphere of interests.